Can Octopuses be Kept in Home Aquariums?

 • Temperament: The California Two-Spot is known for being relatively docile compared to other octopus species.

-• Tank Requirements: For this species, a tank of at least 50 gallons is recommended.
+• Tank Requirements: For this species, a tank of at least 100 gallons/380 litres is recommended.

 • Lifespan: Like most octopuses, the Bimac has a relatively short lifespan, usually around 1 to 2 years